blmalone/website/docs/zkvm/developer-guide/annotated-host-code.md

 All of the host functionality is described in the [`risc0-zkvm` Rust crate].

 ## More Complex Examples
-For examples of host code in applications that involve guest-host communication, check out the [factors demo] and the [JSON demo].
+For examples of host code in applications that involve guest-host communication, check out the [Hello World demo] and the [JSON demo].

 [Bonsai]: ../../bonsai/
 [executor]: ../key-terminology.md#executor